-Employment and Severance Agreements
+Employment and Change in Control Agreements

-We entered into employment agreements with Messrs.
-Lebda and Dalporto and we entered into an offer letter and change in control letter with Mr. Mandel.
+We entered into employment agreements and/or offer letter agreements with our NEOs.
 General provisions of these agreements are discussed below.
-Each of these named executive officers has severance and change in control protection.
 We believe that providing our named executive officers with severance and change in control protection is important to allow the named executive officers to fully value the forward-looking elements of their compensation packages, and therefore limit retention risk during uncertain times.
-Accordingly, our named executive officers' employment agreements and equity awards generally provide for salary continuation in the event of certain employment terminations beyond the control of the executive, as well as varying degrees of accelerated vesting of equity awards in the event of a change in control of Tree.com.
+Accordingly, certain of our named executive officers' employment agreements and equity awards generally provide for salary continuation in the event of certain employment terminations beyond the control of the executive, as well as varying degrees of accelerated vesting of equity awards in the event of a change in control of the Company.
 Our named executive officers receive the same employee benefits other employees receive.
-We do not provide our executives with tax gross ups, special perquisites or supplemental retirement plans.
+We did not provide our executives with tax gross ups or supplemental retirement plans in 2016.

 Douglas R. Lebda.
-Mr. Lebda's employment agreement expired pursuant to its terms on January 7, 2013.
-In January 2014, we entered into a new employment agreement with Mr. Lebda, effective as of January 9, 2014, that provided that he will continue to serve as our Chairman and Chief Executive Officer.
-However during most of fiscal 2013, Mr. Lebda was an at-will employee without an employment agreement.
+In January 2014, we entered into an employment agreement with Mr. Lebda, effective as of January 9, 2014, that provided that he will continue to serve as our Chairman and Chief Executive Officer.
+The 2014 employment agreement expired in January 2017.
+We anticipate entering a new employment agreement with Mr. Lebda in 2017.

-The new employment agreement has a term of three years unless terminated sooner in accordance with the provisions of the agreement.
+The 2014 employment agreement had a term of three years unless terminated sooner in accordance with the provisions of the agreement.
 Under the agreement, Mr. Lebda's annual base salary was originally set at \$600,000, which amount could be increased but not decreased without his consent.
-Additionally, pursuant to the agreement, Mr. Lebda is eligible to receive discretionary annual bonuses in an amount up to 125% of his base salary based on performance criteria established by our Compensation Committee.
-Mr. Lebda is, pursuant to the agreement, also eligible to participate in any employee benefit plans and vacation programs and to be reimbursed for all reasonable and necessary business expenses.
-The agreement further provides that all of Mr. Lebda's outstanding equity awards would be subject to the terms of the change in control letter we issue to certain Tree.com executives and would accelerate and vest upon the occurrence of a change in control and, in the case of restricted stock awards, the underlying shares would become immediately non-forfeitable and transferable.
+Additionally, pursuant to the agreement, Mr. Lebda was eligible to receive discretionary annual incentives in an amount up to 125% of his base salary which may be based on performance criteria established by our Compensation Committee.
+Mr. Lebda was, pursuant to the agreement, also eligible to participate in any employee benefit plans and vacation programs and to be reimbursed for all reasonable and necessary business expenses.
+The agreement further provided that all of Mr. Lebda's outstanding equity awards would be subject to the terms of the change in control letter we issue to certain executives and would accelerate and vest upon the occurrence of a change in control and, in the case of restricted stock awards, the underlying shares would become immediately non-forfeitable and transferable.
+Any payments made or granted pursuant to the employment agreement were subject to any recoupment or clawback policy that may be adopted by the Company from time to time and to any requirement of applicable law, regulation or listing standard that requires the Company to recoup or clawback compensation paid.